-While you will (understandably) need some rest after a migraine, it’s possible to decrease the symptoms of a migraine hangover by following what the American Migraine Foundation calls “headache hygiene.”
+While you will (understandably) need some rest after an attack, it’s possible to decrease the symptoms of a migraine hangover by following what the American Migraine Foundation calls “headache hygiene.”

 “Stay well hydrated throughout all four phases of a migraine.
 While it can seem daunting, getting out of bed, stretching or very light activities can help the healing process.”

-It’s important to take it easy during the “hangover” phase, since rushing to back into your normal routine too quickly can make you more susceptible to another migraine attack.
+It’s important to take it easy during the “hangover” phase, since rushing to back into your normal routine too quickly can make you more susceptible to another attack.

 Together, all four phases of a migraine attack can last hours, days, or more than a week (though a week is pretty unlikely).
 However, you may be able to shorten or avoid an attack entirely if you treat it at the first signs.
 That’s why it’s so important to understand the symptoms that occur during each stage.

-According to the American Migraine Foundation, if you wait to see if a headache is going to become a full-blown a migraine, you’ll likely miss the window to treat.
+According to the American Migraine Foundation, if you wait to see if a headache is going to become a full-blown migraine attack, you’ll likely miss the window to treat.

 Your doctor can prescribe clinically-proven medications that may help, but you have power too.
 By tracking your health, you’ll be able to zero in on the patterns and symptoms particular to your migraine attacks and how they respond to treatment.
 That knowledge makes it much easier to take action and feel more in control.

-If you know that you have migraines, you know how debilitating and frustrating they can be.
-In fact, the Migraine Research Foundation reports that 90% of migraine sufferers are unable to work during an attack.
-Yet, despite how common migraines are, many people never receive diagnoses, let alone treatment.
+If you know that you have migraine, you know how debilitating and frustrating it can be.
+In fact, the Migraine Research Foundation reported that 90% of migraine sufferers are unable to work during an attack.
+Yet, despite how common migraine is, many people never receive a diagnosis, let alone treatment.